CharlesTaylor7/acronymia/README.md

 ### Known Leptos bugs
 These are bugs we've observed in Leptos.
-This list serves 2 purposes.
+This list serves 2 purposes:
-  (1) workarounds for these issues.
+  (1) a todo list of bug reports/PRs that I'd like to submit to the upstream repo.
-  (2) a todo list of bug reports/PRs that I'd like to submit to the upstream repo.
+  (2) provide workarounds for each issue.

 - Putting a raw text element at the top level of component that lives inside a dynamic child can cause panics: https://github.com/leptos-rs/leptos/blob/586f524015a543c9599205a91eac59bd7fca3c47/leptos_dom/src/components/dyn_child.rs#L245
   - Workaround: wrap text nodes in an html tag: span, div, etc.

 - Server api functions can silently fail.
 If you use certain types in the function arguments the code compiles but fails completely silently at runtime.
 There's no panic, no console warning, no nothing.
 Strings & numbers work fine, vectors & structs don't.
 I believe it's actually supposed to work with any type that's serializable with Serde.
 For an example workaround see the `submit_acronym` server function in `src/api.rs`.
 I had to manually serialize & deserialize the submission vector.